 The next in line is the cold call.

 The cold call happens if LinkedIn and cold email didn't provide us with a response.

 Our go-to tool is Aircall.
-We love it because it's super friendly, integrates natively with lemlist and is really a robust tool with a lot of inbound and outbound sales features
+We love it because it's super friendly, integrates natively with lemlist and is really a robust call center software with a lot of inbound and outbound sales features

 During the cold call, we don't go all-in on sales.
 The goal is to connect with our prospects.
 Usually through a joke on not replying so far and through something we have in common.

 Before the cold call, we always have a deeper understanding and intel about their company, pains, and how we think we can help.

 The objective is to communicate that in a personalized way and sparkle interest.
 Either that or to identify the prospect who will never convert and save time.